ballerina-platform/ballerina-dev-website/learn/guides/openapi-tool.md

   - /learn/ballerina-openapi-support/
 ---

-Ballerina OpenAPI tooling will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating a Ballerina service and client skeletons.
+Ballerina OpenAPI tool will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating a Ballerina service and client skeletons.
 It enables you to take the code-first API design approach by generating an OpenAPI contract for the given service implementation.

-The Ballerina OpenAPI tooling support provides the following capabilities.
+The Ballerina OpenAPI tool support provides the following capabilities.

 > **Prerequisite:** Install the latest [Ballerina Swan Lake distribution](https://ballerina.io/downloads/).